rstulug/farklisozluk/README.md

-This project is under developing phase...
+This is a social website

 It is planned to be a social web site in which people can open a post about different topics and share their comments under related post.